bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 I would say I'm about 2/3rds of the way done coding the new demo application and planning everything out.

+##### Update for April 16th 2016
+The "game" component of the application has been fully coded.
+There's 17 sections at the moment and I think there's only going to be 2 or 3 more sections total.

+During this last week I made a decision to remove Vagrant entirely, and also came up with an awesome new way of writing course notes, so most of this upcoming week will be refactoring old sections and notes.

 ---

 Honestly, this post is going to be pretty long.
 Go ahead and get something to